 A website or application typically consists of 2 parts: the front-end and the back-end.
 Front-end web development is what you notice most immediately upon opening a webpage or applications; it’s what provides the ability to interact with a website or user interface (UI).
-It gives a website its character through things like animations, colours and hover states, visual effects, layout and so on.
-In a way, front-end development is the glamorous side of web development because the effects of quality front-end web development are more obvious to most people.
+It gives a website its character through things like animations, graphic design, colours and hover states, visual effects, layout and so on.
+In a way, front-end development is the glamorous side of website development because the effects of quality front-end web development are more obvious to most people.
 Front-end frameworks like ReactJS, VueJS and AngularJS are rapidly improving the way front-end developers can go about their work.
-In different ways, these awesome frameworks enable front-end developers with the ability to create large scale applications relatively quickly.
+In different ways, these awesome frameworks empower web developers with the ability to create large scale applications relatively quickly.
 Front-end developers often rely on APIs which are received from back-end developers or online web services.

 A web application’s back-end is basically the core of a web application.
-Without quality back-end web development, the front-end development would do little more than make a website look pretty because it would have no substance under the hood.
+Without quality back-end website development, the front-end development would do little more than make a website look pretty because it would have no substance under the hood.
 Database interactions, business logic, calculations and performance are all the realm of the back-end developer.
 The less glamorous things which actually make an application functional.
 Back-end code runs on the server, which means back-end web developers need to have a strong understanding of their server’s architecture.
-Most back-end programming languages like python and Ruby have uniformed styles and dialects which make back-end development far more efficient (and enjoyable) than it once was, so many front-end developers are more inclined to delve in to back-end development than yesteryear.
+Most back-end programming languages like Python and Ruby have uniformed styles and dialects which make back-end development far more efficient (and enjoyable) than it once was, so many front-end developers are more inclined to delve in to back-end development than yesteryear.
 High level back-end development is pivotal to the functionality of a website.
 Much like a car without an engine, a website without quality back-end development isn’t going anywhere.

 A thorough and successful CRM integration will ensure your website and CRM function together seamlessly.
 Customer Relationship Management software is more than just a place to retain customer information.
 With a quality CRM integration, your website will be automatically feeding powerful data straight in to your CRM for use in a variety of marketing related ways.
-So for example, if you own an e-commerce website and a user adds a product as a ‘favourite’, but doesn’t go on to to buy it in that session, the CRM integration will create a new record in a database which goes on to contact that potential customer, offering a good deal on the product.
+So for example, if on e-commerce websites when a user adds a product as a ‘favourite’, but doesn’t go on to to buy it in that session, the CRM integration will create a new record in a database which goes on to contact that potential customer, offering a good deal on the product.
 Which could be a good sale for you.
 When the CRM affects sales like this repeatedly, it’s going to increase your conversion rate and your revenue.

 There are loads of good CRM products around, which are generally all pretty similar to use from a web development perspective.
-Web development companies will often market themselves as ‘specialists’ or ‘partners’ in a specific CRM.
+Website development companies will often market themselves as ‘specialists’ or ‘partners’ in a specific CRM.
 Credentials like ‘Partner’ are easy to attain and basically just mean that the web development company earns a commission by reselling the CRM provider’s product.
 Which ties them in to only promoting that particular CRM, even if an alternate CRM would be more suited.
 So for instance a ‘Gold Partner’ doesn’t necessarily mean a company is doing a good job for their clients; it means they’re doing a good job at reselling the CRM supplier’s product.

 PHP (Hypertext Preprocessor) is arguably the most widely used and powerful programming language on the web today.
-It enables PHP developers to build large-scale web applications.
+It enables PHP developers to build large-scale web applications and e-commerce websites.
 Alternate scripting languages in use besides PHP include Ruby and ASP (Active Server Pages).
-One of PHP’s main appeals to PHP developers (or aspiring web developers) is that the it is relatively easy to learn compared with some other languages, and is accompanied by vast amounts of online tutorials and documentation for self-learning.
+One of PHP’s main appeals to PHP developers is that the it is relatively easy to learn compared with some other languages, and is accompanied by vast amounts of online tutorials and documentation for self-learning.
 Most of the major websites we all use, including Google, Facebook and YouTube use PHP development in various ways.
 Bring a back-end programming language, PHP runs on the server, and so you’ll never physically see PHP code on a website as you might a front-end language.
 PHP development is fast, powerful and very reliable meaning visitors to your website are more likely to have a quality user experience, creating a positive impression for your business in the process.